 Is a Child Support Order Void if it Does Not Mention Past Due Child Support?

 In Arizona, the trial court is charged with determining the amount of child support due going forward as well as past child support that is due.
 Is a child support order void if it does not mention past due child support?
 In Lopez v.
 Barraza, 723 P. 2d 109 (1986) the Arizona Court of Appeals considered the issue.

 The Maricopa County Attorney’s Child Support Division began giving support to a child born to Mrs. Lopez.

 In October 1984, Mrs. Lopez and Mr. Lopez attended a meeting in the case worker’s office.
 In the meeting, the caseworker prepared a formal paternity complaint, a summons, and acceptance of service, and a form of judgment.
 Both parties signed the papers.

 The only matters they put into the judgment were paternity and future child support payments.
-Mr. Lopez agreed to pay future child support in the sum of $150 per month.
-The judgment didn’t contain language about back support due or the medical expenses of the child.
+Mr. Lopez agreed to pay future child support of $150 per month.
+The judgment did not contain language about back support due or the medical expenses of the child.

 The following year, Mrs. Lopez asked the court for contributions to back support.
 She also asked for medical costs she incurred to give birth to the child.
 The trial court denied her request.
 Mrs. Lopez appealed.